Agenda 2024

 1:05 - 1:35 p.m.
 Grazing Tools, Tips and New Technologies - Virtual Cattle Fence (eShepherd)

-Talk Summary: Tim will discuss why you should choose to rotational graze.
+Talk Summary: During his session at the 2024 Annual Conference, Tim will discuss why you should choose to rotational graze.
 He will also share tools to make grazing easy and efficient and share information about the new e-Shepherd Virtual Fence.

 Brenda Hsueh, Farmers for Climate Solutions/Black Sheep Farm